Skip to main content

 Show quiz

-1. What clause would you use to display courses from highest to lowest credit value?
+1. What clause would you use to display products from highest to lowest price?

-2. How would you get the second page of results (rows 6-10) when displaying 5 students per page?
+2. How would you get the second page of results (rows 6-10) when displaying 5 customers per page?

-3. Why is it important to use ORDER BY when using LIMIT to list the "top" students by enrollment year?
+3. Why is it important to use ORDER BY when using LIMIT to list the "top" products by price?

-4. What's wrong with this query: SELECT course_code FROM course LIMIT 5; when trying to find the most rigorous courses?
+4. What's wrong with this query: SELECT sku FROM product LIMIT 5; when trying to find the most expensive products?

-5. How would you sort students by department (smallest dept_id first) and within each department by last name descending?
+5. How would you sort products by category (smallest category_id first) and within each category by SKU descending?

 Answers: